BlockLune/AspNetCoreDemo-MyNewApp/README.md

 Middlewares are a piece of code that can run before and after each request is processed and they run on all requests in a nested order.
 They are a super powerful way for us to execute common functionality on each request.
 For example, logging some information whenever a request is received or response is processed.

 How to direct HTTP requests with a given shape to the appropriate handlers is actually implemented as a middleware called the endpoint routing middleware.

+## Pt 6

+Endpoint filter

+Add some validation for example.

+Run after the endpoint routing middleware but before the actual handler logic.